Joseph Welland (missionary)

-Joseph Welland (1834-1879) was a missionary from Dublin, Ireland, and founder of the Welland Gouldsmith School, who dedicated his life to Christian ministry in Calcutta, North India during the 19th century.
+Joseph Welland (1834-1879) was a missionary from Dublin, Ireland, and founder of the Welland Gouldsmith School, who dedicated his life to Christian ministry in Calcutta, North India.
 As a member of the Church Missionary Society, Welland served the Cathedral Mission College and Christ Church in Calcutta.
-He held the role of Secretary of the Calcutta Corresponding Committee, until 1876.
+He held the role of Secretary of the Calcutta Corresponding Committee until 1876.
 As an editor and author, his works include, God in History, Heavenly Training, and Daily Bread, and Other Sermons.
-Each text reflected his religious insights and dedication to teaching others.
-Welland built educational institutions in Kolkota including the Cathedral Mission College in Kolkota in 1865 and then founding the Welland School in 1876 in Kolkata, now the Welland Gouldsmith School.
+Welland built the Cathedral Mission College in Kolkota in 1865 and then founded the Welland School in 1876 in Kolkata, now the Welland Gouldsmith School.

 Early life and education

 Joseph Welland was born in Dublin, Ireland, in 1834.
 He was the son of Joseph Welland, an architect from Midleton, Country Cork and Sophia Margaret Mills.
-His father was celebrated for designing churches and schools for the Board of First Fruits and the Ecclesiastical Commissioners in Ireland.
-Joseph had three brothers including: Rev. Thomas Welland, bishop of Down, Connor, and Dromore, and William John Welland (1832-1895), who followed in their father's footsteps as an architect.
+Joseph had three brothers including Thomas Welland, bishop of Down, Connor.

 On October 16, 1877, Welland married Emily A. R. Torpy.

 Welland received his Bachelor of Arts degree from Trinity College of Dublin.

 Career

 Welland was ordained a deacon in 1858 by the Bishop of Ossory and Ferns, and a year later, on October 15, 1859, he was ordained a priest by the Bishop on Manchester.
 He began his ministry as a curate of Killeban in Queen's County, Ireland, and later served at Trinity Church, Blackburn.
 Early on he served as the Domestic Chaplain to the Viceroys Lords Lawrence and Northbrook.

 In December 1860, Welland embarked on his first mission to Calcutta, North India.
 Over the following years he worked in various roles, including serving the Kidderpore community in 1861.

-In 1865, he began supported the founding of the Cathedral Mission College of Calcutta and was part of the initial faculty.
+In 1865, he supported the founding of the Cathedral Mission College of Calcutta and was part of the initial faculty.
 This was followed by his ministry at the Christ Church of Calcutta in 1867.
-His dedication to the mission took him back to England on November 9, 1869, but he returned to India two years later on October 14, 1871.
-It was then that he assumed the role of Secretary of Calcutta Corresponding Committee, a position he held for five years, until 1876.
+He went back to England on November 9, 1869, but he returned to India on October 14, 1871.
+He then assumed the role of Secretary of Calcutta Corresponding Committee, a position he held until 1876.
 Illness required he return to England on April 10, 1876, amidst his time as secretary.
-Determined, he returned to Calcutta to resume his secretaryship on November 16, 1878, with the help of Reverend H.P.
+He returned to Calcutta to resume his secretaryship on November 16, 1878, with the help of Reverend H.P.
 Parker.